-- Our ICP Vision and Mission statements are currently in draft as we coproduce, through a series of engagement events the further development of the ICP five year plan that supports out strategy document. - Our partnership is developing the priorities from the two Health and Wellbeing boards across our places and listening to the voices of our partners and stakeholders as we develop our plan. - Our partnership priorities need to be understood by our residents and all stakeholders. - Our 5 year plan needs to underpin the delivery of our strategy.
-The plan needs to be developed by March 2023.
+- Our ICP Vision and Mission statements are currently in draft as we co-produce, through a series of engagement events the further development of the ICP five year plan that supports our strategy document. - Our partnership is developing the priorities from the two Health and Wellbeing boards across our places and listening to the voices of our partners and stakeholders as we develop our plan. - $^{\sim}$ Our partnership priorities need to be understood by our residents and all stakeholders. - Our five year plan needs to underpin the delivery of our strategy.
+The draft plan needs to be developed by March 2023 with a final plan published in June 2023.